RevenueHunt/docs/docs/reference/quiz-builder.md

 - **File under 2MB** - Default text on the file upload question slides. | Quiz

-- **Delivery every X days** - Default text that allows to add to cart a reoccuring-purchase varaint of the product if a product is a subscription product. | Results Page
+- **Delivery every X days** - Default text that allows to add to cart a reoccurring-purchase variant of the product if a product is a subscription product. | Results Page

-- **Delivery every X weeks** - Default text that allows to add to cart a reoccuring-purchase varaint of the product if a product is a subscription product. | Results Page
+- **Delivery every X weeks** - Default text that allows to add to cart a reoccurring-purchase variant of the product if a product is a subscription product. | Results Page

-- **Delivery every X months** - Default text that allows to add to cart a reoccuring-purchase varaint of the product if a product is a subscription product. | Results Page
+- **Delivery every X months** - Default text that allows to add to cart a reoccurring-purchase variant of the product if a product is a subscription product. | Results Page

-- **Delivery every X years** - Default text that allows to add to cart a reoccuring-purchase varaint of the product if a product is a subscription product. | Results Page
+- **Delivery every X years** - Default text that allows to add to cart a reoccurring-purchase variant of the product if a product is a subscription product. | Results Page

 **Discount Notifications**